- How to?

 In any case, the owner of the action plan is informed of the execution result (success or failure).

-Special case: Running a procedure in an action plan:
+Special case: Executing a procedure in an action plan:

 Depending on the result of the procedure, the action plan must be interrupted.
 The following code must be used in the WLanguage procedure: